Global employers highly value advanced analytical skills in finance and economics.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

-Our Project Analysis, Finance and Investment masters degree will provide you with a thorough training in areas including finance and investment, corporate finance and econometrics.
 Taught by leading experts, you'll complete modules to the value of 180 credits.
-This includes 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.
+This includes a combination of taught modules - some core and some optional - and an independent research project.

 Discover your funding options to help with tuition fees and living costs.